AndrewFischer/YamPlate/readme.md

 Add access holes for the mounting screws on the YamPad.

 ## History
-Rev 0.1.
-Initial entry.
-Rev 0.1 is tested for fit and works but does not have holes to access the mounting screws.
+Rev 0.1 is unit tested for fit but does not have holes to access the mounting screws.

 ## Disclaimer
 :warning:  The files are provided as is.
 I do not warrant the accuracy, completeness or suitabilty of the information in this repository. <br>